 Most tools in this list help you group terms; RankYak takes the wheel, drives the route, and even delivers the content.
 As an ai-powered content platform, topic clustering across multiple CMS instances is built in, it generates clusters, builds your editorial calendar, then writes and publishes the articles for you.

 Instead of forcing you to babysit a separate topic cluster tool, RankYak bakes clustering straight into its workflow.
 The moment you hook up your site, its algorithm scouts low-competition queries, bundles them under logical parent topics, and schedules each piece for publication.
+The automated keyword clustering tool handles the entire pipeline from seed keyword to live blog post, which means no toggling between a cluster tool and a separate content editor.
+For teams that want automated topical mapping and content clustering without the overhead of managing multiple subscriptions, this single-platform approach is hard to beat.

 Single plan: $99 per month covering up to 30 AI-written articles and unlimited clustering.
 A 3-day free trial lets you cancel anytime, no card gets charged if you do.